leehomyc/Faster-High-Res-Neural-Inpainting/README.md

   # This will populate the `./models/` folder with trained content models.
   th run_content_network.lua
   # This will use the trained model to generate the output of the content network
+  th run_texture_optimization.lua
+  # This will use the trained model to run texture optimization and generate the final result
 ```